clojurust/clojurust/README.md

     By using this software in any fashion, you are agreeing to be bound by the terms of this license.
     You must not remove this notice, or any other, from this software.

-The goal to use this type of licence by Rich is to keep control of evolution of the Clojure project core, and garantee not have an overwhelming core with elements that could be added w/o problem as external libraries.
+The goal to use this type of licence by Rich is to keep control of evolution of the Clojure project core, and guarantee not have an overwhelming core with elements that could be added w/o problem as external libraries.

 This project goal is not to make a fork of Clojure core, but to make a Rust version as close as possible to the original project.
 Code creation is quite different of the original.
 Differences are due to the limitations or possibilities caused by implementation context of the Rust ecosystem, else this would be a fork or more probably a completely different project made from scratch.